waznlogistic-cloud/wazn_website/SUPABASE_SETUP.md

 ## 📋 Step 5: Configure Authentication

 1. Go to **Authentication** → **Settings**
-2. **Disable Email Confirmation** (for development):
+2. **Enable Phone Authentication** (for phone confirmation):
-   - Scroll to "Email Auth"
+   - Scroll to "Phone Auth"
+   - Enable Phone provider
-   - Turn OFF "Enable email confirmations"
+   - Turn ON "Enable phone confirmations"
-   - This allows immediate login after registration

-3. **Enable Providers:**
+   - Users will receive SMS code to verify their phone number

+3. **Configure Email Auth:**
-   - Email provider should be enabled by default
+   - Email provider should be enabled by default (for login)
-   - Phone provider (optional)
+   - Turn OFF "Enable email confirmations" (since using phone confirmation)

+**Note:** Account confirmation will be done through phone numbers (SMS), not email.

 ---